PJWalker/daggerheart/content/Flora/index.md

 Many active effects are hidden from you guys, but if you happen to know something about a plant IRL, you can probably guess the effect here.

-Combining ingredients may introduce additional effects; and, in particular, the [[Manafold bloom]] will potentiate almost all reagents.
+Combining ingredients may introduce additional effects; and, in particular, the [[Manafold]] will potentiate almost all reagents.